 Undergoing breast reduction surgery to restore the appearance of the breasts; and improve one’s confidence is a personal and life-enhancing decision.
 Because every patient has unique expectations of the procedure, breast reduction is entirely customized.
 This outpatient procedure can take between three and five hours to complete.
 And it is performed using general anesthesia.
 Depending on the desired extent of correction, breast reduction surgery will involve removing excess breast tissue through one of three different incisions.

 This technique is most appropriate for patients who have breasts that require minimal correction.
 Two concentric incisions are made around the areolas, and a donut-shaped portion of tissue is removed.
 The remaining skin is sutured to the edges of the areolas, resulting in firmer, more proportionate breasts.

 This technique is beneficial for women who have breasts that require significant correction.
-Incisions are placed around the areolas, down the lower breast, and along the inframammary fold, resulting in an anchor-shaped incision.
+Incisions are placed around the areolas; down the lower breast; and along the inframammary fold.
+This results in an anchor-shaped incision.
 Excess tissue is removed, and the skin of the breasts is tightened.
 Dr. Mendieta prefers the pedicle method, which helps preserve circulation to the nipple-areolar complex.